 Across New York, hundreds of thousands of children rely on school meals and community meals to remain healthy and nourished.
 Behind these meals are the often unseen food service professionals who work tirelessly day in and day out to provide food to kids in their communities.
 We are proud to share the stories of these incredible Hunger Heroes through our Hunger Heroes Hall of Fame.
-Keep your eye on this page as we continue to add more Hunger Hero Hall of Famers throughout the Spring!
+Click here to read the stories of Hunger Heroes in the New York City Department of Education!

 Cook, Dansville Central Schools

 Linda, the Cook for Dansville Central Schools, is the driving force behind making sure that students receive a healthy, high-quality, and nutritious meal.
 Through the many obstacles that school districts have faced over the past year in feeding children, Linda has always gone above and beyond to ensure students are taken care of and have full bellies.
 She is passionate about ensuring students and their families are taken care of and is a Hunger Hero in her community!